 It’s easy to recite and lament the world’s problems, which are vast and overwhelming.
 I am deeply glad that there is still ingenuity, courage, and perseverance in this world to tackle them and bring solutions that we can all be part of.
 I highly recommend you read the links I provided throughout to see many of these regenerative organic projects in action.
 It’s exciting stuff!

-A huge thanks to Rafi Loiederman, Dr. Bronner’s Content Editor, and Nancy Metcalf, Dr. Bronner’s Marketing Campaign Manager, for their help accurately capturing the many facets of Regenerative Organic Certification.
+A huge thanks to Rafi Loiederman, Dr. Bronner’s Content Editor, and Astarae Metcalf, Dr. Bronner’s Marketing Campaign Manager, for their help accurately capturing the many facets of Regenerative Organic Certification.